-Recreational mortality is reported to the IPHC by the various agencies in charge of managing these fisheries, including Alaska Department of Fish and Game (ADFG), Fisheries and Oceans Canada (DFO), and the states of Washington, Oregon, and California.
+Recreational mortality is reported to the IPHC by the various agencies in charge of managing these fisheries, including ADF&G, Fisheries and Oceans Canada (DFO), and the states of Washington, Oregon, and California.
 The scientific basis for data collection programs, analyses, and the quality of the subsequent estimates vary considerably by year and source.
 Since 2014, the IPHC has included estimates of the mortality of released fish in the total recreational mortality.
 Catch sharing plans tie the recreational mortality limits in Areas 2A and 2B, and the charter limits in 2C and 3A, to mortality limits set by the IPHC.
-Among IPHC Regulatory Areas, Area 3A represents around half of the total recreational mortality (Figure 25), with Areas 2C, 2B, and 2A each contributing somewhat less (in declining order).
+Among IPHC Regulatory Areas, Area 3A represents the largest component of the total recreational mortality (Figure 25), with Areas 2C, 2B, and 2A each contributing somewhat less (in declining order).
 It is assumed that there was little recreational fishing for Pacific halibut prior to the mid-1970s.
 Recreational mortality has grown rapidly since that time, with peak harvests estimated at over 10 million pounds annually during the mid-2000s.
-These fisheries were reduced after that peak, along with other sources of mortality, but were relatively stable from
+These fisheries were reduced after that peak, along with other sources of mortality, but were relatively stable from 2010-19.

-2010-19.
 Recreational mortality was down sharply in 2020, particularly in 2A, 2B and 2C as many fisheries were impacted by restrictions on travel and other closures.
 These three fisheries rebounded sharply in 2021 due to relaxed domestic regulations and increased travel.
-Coastwide recreational mortality in 2022 was again close to the levels observed since 2010.
+Coastwide recreational mortality in 2022 and 2023 have been below all recent years except 2020.